shiv-iyer/Project-2-FrontEnd/README.md

 ### Icons

-- [FlatIcon](https://www.flaticon.com/) — Used for map marker icons on the website
+- [React Icons](https://react-icons.github.io/react-icons/) — Used for various icons throughout the website

 ### Custom Fonts from Google Fonts